Trotskyism: Sri Lanka

 In Sri Lanka, a group of Trotskyists (known as the "T Group"), including South Asia's pioneer Trotskyist, Philip Gunawardena, who had been active in Trotskyist politics in Europe, and his colleague N. M. Perera, were instrumental in the foundation of the Lanka Sama Samaja Party (LSSP) in 1935.
 It expelled its pro-Moscow wing in 1940, becoming a Trotskyist-led party.
 After a prison break it helped form the short lived Bolshevik–Leninist Party of India, Ceylon and Burma (BLPI).

 After the war, the Sri Lanka section split into the Lanka Sama Samaja Party and the Bolshevik Samasamaja Party (BSP).
 In the general election of 1947, the LSSP became the main opposition party, winning ten seats, the BSP winning a further 5.
 It joined the Trotskyist Fourth International after fusion with the BSP in 1950 and led a general strike (Hartal) in 1953.

-In 1964 a faction of the LSSP broke away in response to the party joining the governing coalition of Sirimavo Bandaranaike and affiliated itself with the International Committee of the Fourth International who shared their critiques of Trotskyist parties joining bourgois governments.
+In 1964 a faction of the LSSP broke away in response to the party joining the governing coalition of Sirimavo Bandaranaike and affiliated itself with the International Committee of the Fourth International who shared their critiques of Trotskyist parties joining bourgeois governments.
 In 1968 they would officially form the Revolutionary Communist League which would eventually become the Socialist Equality Party in 1996.

 In 1974, a secret faction of the LSSP, allied to the Militant group in the United Kingdom, emerged.
 In 1977, this faction was expelled and formed the Nava Sama Samaja Party, led by Vasudeva Nanayakkara.